marctorsoc/marctorsoc.github.io/src/content/posts/2019-02-08-data-science-in-remote.md

 isPinned: true
 ---

-Long time since my last post!
-But decided to come back to explain some of typical tips and tricks when working (but not only) on remote.
+Today we'll see some tips and tricks when working (but not only) on remote.
 This is typical in a data scientist life as layman laptops, at some point, and especially if you work with big data, entail limitations in memory and/or speed.